hexojs/site/source/docs/migration.md

 $ npm install hexo-migrator-wordpress --save
 ```

+Next, export the WordPress site's content using the Export tool the admin area (see [support page](http://en.support.wordpress.com/export/) for more details).
+Save the resulting xml file where you can access it from your Hexo installation.

-Once the plugin is installed, run the following command to migrate all posts from RSS. `source` can be the file path or URL.
+Then run the following command to migrate all posts from the WordPress export. `source` can be the path or URL where the export xml is found.

 ``` bash
 $ hexo migrate wordpress <source>